Bing tracking pixel

 Introduction to Close Brothers Motor Finance Claims

-Close Brothers Motor Finance is a big company in the UK that helps people buy cars.
+Close Brothers Motor Finance is a major UK lender for funding car purchases.
 Recently, many customers have been asking for refunds because they think the company wasn’t fair with their car loans.
-These claims are mainly about getting money back from charges that were too high or loans that people couldn’t really afford when they got them.
+These claims fall in to two categories

 Understanding Discretionary Commission Arrangement (DCA) Claims

-Discretionary Commission Arrangements were common in car finance until recently.
-They let car dealers set interest rates on loans, which often made things more expensive for customers.
+Discretionary Commission Arrangements were common in the car finance PCP and HP sale agreements.
+DCA arrangements saw car dealers set interest rates on loans, which often made things more expensive for customers.
 The Financial Conduct Authority (FCA) stopped this practice in 2021 because they thought it wasn’t fair.

 If you’re thinking about making a DCA claim against Close Brothers, here’s what you should know: